nomad-software/tkd/README.md

 ##### Linux/Mac OSX

-On Linux and Mac OSX things are a little more easier as both operating systems both have Tcl/Tk installed by default.
+On Linux and Mac OSX things are a little easier as both operating systems have Tcl/Tk installed by default.
 If however they do not have the latest version, the libraries can be installed via their respective package managers or use ActiveTcl.

 ### Widgets